 — Unity biryani or basmati rice

-Cooking fat: I prefer ghee for a delicious flavor.
+Cooking fat: I prefer a combination of oil and ghee for a delicious flavor.

 Green chilies: This adds much-needed heat to the Bagara rice.
 You can adjust the number of green chilies as per your family’s preference.
 Can skip it, if making it for kids.